benhsz/parless/README.md

 # Parsvelte
-Parsvelte is the name of the DrRacket plugin that aims to implement Adaptive Code Visualization, first loosely described in this [blog post](https://benhsz.github.io/my-answer-to-the-parenthesis-problem/).
+Parsvelte is a DrRacket plugin that aims to implement Adaptive Code Visualization, first loosely described in this [blog post](https://benhsz.github.io/my-answer-to-the-parenthesis-problem/).

 The goal is to improve the user experience of Lisp-like programming languages, such as Racket, Scheme, Common Lisp, etc.